 This Nigerian Porridge recipe is so flavorful, it’s rich and so comforting and it’s often eaten as lunch or weeknight meal but can basically be eaten any time of the day.
 I need to mention that this recipe is also known other aliases like Yam pottage or Asaro in my traditional dialect.

-In this Recipe, I have used dry fish which you can replace with stockfish, but I will advise that you don’t skip the dry/stock fish because it does add a depth of flavor to the meal and by the way, I have also made Asaro with potatoes before, you may want to check it.
+In this recipe, I have used dry fish which you can replace with stockfish, but I will advise that you don’t skip the dry/stock fish because it does add a depth of flavor to the meal.

 Yam porridge or Asasro (as I like to call it) is a classic in Nigerian Meals on its own likewise plantain porridge, but the combination of both the Yam and plantains equals to goodness overload.
 Wink*.
 The Plantains adds another level of sweetness to this Yam which makes the meal, not just savory but sweet!

-**For those who don’t know, the Yam used in this recipe is called Puna Yam which is completely different from the variety of Yams known to those in the united states and Canada.
+**For those who don’t know, the yam used in this recipe is called True yam or Puna Yam (and other aliases) which is completely different from the variety of Yams known to those in the united states and Canada.
+Click here to learn more about the true African Yam.

 - 1 Stock Fish